nhcoleman/ps239T-final-project/README.md

 ## More Information

-Many thanks and appreciation for the support, help, and encouragement from Rochelle Terman, Mobin Javed Mukhtar, Elizabeth McKenna, and Joshua Dyck.
+Many thanks and appreciation for the support, help, and encouragement from Rochelle Terman, Mobin Javed Mukhtar, Elizabeth McKenna, Amanda Lee, and Joshua Dyck.

 Naniette Coleman